jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 the variance of the point estimates from step 4 using the sum of squared deviations of the replicate estimates around the original point estimates, scaling up by a factor determined in the process of formulating the replicate weights.
+This factor is called a *Fay coefficient* and, for this survey, is `epsilon = 0.5`.
 The standard error is the square root of this variance estimate.

 To accomplish this:

   1. Join the point estimates from step 4 with the replicate estimates from step 5.
   1. Estimate the standard error for each point estimate, using the same grouping structure as used in step 4 to form the point estimates.
   1. Add columns `lwr` and `upr` for, respectively, the lower and upper 95% confidence bounds using the point estimate +/- $\Phi^{-1}(.975)$ (or 1.96) times the standard error.

 ### Step 7 - Plot the results